Greg Rutherford and Natalie Lowe during the live show of Strictly Come Dancing.

 popular Aussie pro have a lot of viewers rooting for them,

-rhythm and energy, you're gonna go far".
-Len says, "As good as we've seen tonight, dynamic duo,
+you're gonna go far".
+Len says, "As good as we've seen tonight, dynamic

 Judges' scores: 6, 7, 7, 7 for a total of 27 points, joint top with Ore